A plan for the

-The IOC placed the IOA under its auspices during the 39th IOC Session in London.
+The IOC places the IOA under its auspices during the 39th IOC Session in London.

-Ketseas and Diem submitted a memorandum on the operation of the Academy to the 41st IOC Session in Stockholm.
+Ketseas and Diem submit a memorandum on the operation of the Academy to the 41st IOC Session

-On April 28th, the 44th IOC Session in Rome approved the establishment of the IOA by the HOC, under the auspices of the IOC.
+On April 28th, the 44th IOC Session in Rome approves the establishment of the IOA by the HOC, under the auspices of the IOC.

-On June 16th, the IOA was officially inaugurated with the commencement of the 1st annual International Session for Young participants which was held from 16th to 23rd June.
-In addition, the IOA received the Bonacosa Award.
+On June 16th, the IOA is officially inaugurated, and the first annual International Session is held.
+In addition, the IOA receives the Bonacosa Award.

-The first permanent premises of the IOA were completed.
-A special IOC commission was created to coordinate the IOA's relations with the IOC, Olympic Solidarity and the Olympic Movement.
+The first permanent premises of the IOA are completed.
+A special IOC commission is created to coordinate the IOA’s relations with the Olympic Solidarity and the Olympic Movement.

-The IOA received its second Bonacosa Award.
-Its activities increased and Sessions covering all aspects of the Olympic Movement were included in the educational programme.
+The IOA receives its second Bonacosa Award.
+Its activities increase and Sessions, covering all aspects of the Olympic Movement, are included in the educational programme.

-The IOA received the Olympic Cup, which was created by Pierre de Coubertin, and awarded every year by the IOC.
+The IOA receives the Olympic Cup, which was created by Pierre de Coubertin and awarded every year by the IOC.

 The IOA becomes an autonomous legal entity of private law.